-Resource restoration
+• Resource restoration

-The owners would like to restore a portion of the lawn, outlined in green on the attached map.
-In order for the property to qualify for this category, a plan that addresses the restoration of this area must be provided by the owners and approved by the department.
-At this time, because a plan has not been provided, credit for this category cannot be granted and the area cannot be enrolled.
-However, if a plan is provided to the department by June 30, 2022, and approved by the department by August 31, 2022, then credit for this category could be awarded administratively.
-Award of this category may allow restoration activities to occur in the participating open space area.
-It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for activities that may require a permit or approval, such as clearing and grading.
-It should be noted that this planting activity must be completed within a three-year period.
+Although credit for this category was not requested, the property could benefit from restoration activities to improve the overall health of the forest.
+Restoration of these areas however is not required for its participation in PBRS.
+At this time, credit for this category cannot be recommended because a plan has not been provided.
+However, if a resource restoration plan is provided by November 1, 2021, and approved by the department on or before December 1, 2021, then credit for this category should be awarded to parcel -9082 administratively.
+Award of this category may allow forestry activities to occur in the participating open space area.
+It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.